coreinfra-org/.github/profile/README.md

 Overview
 --------

-This github org hosts templates for bootstrapping cloud infra projects, including terraform models for core infra components, containerized application build/deploy templates, and examples for system configuration management.
+* Templates for bootstrapping cloud infra projects
+* Terraform resource models for core infra components
+* Containerized app build/deploy templates
+* Config management examples

 The original goal was a personal cloud development environment for learning and experimentation.
 Along the way I sought to capture reusable